-The first thing that you notice about Doom Eternal is the fact that the combat is reshaped as compared to the earlier titles, you no longer have a vast resource of ammunition, rather you have to calculate and evaluate every combat that you step in to.
+The first thing you notice about Doom Eternal is that the combat is reshaped compared to the earlier titles; you no longer have a vast resource of ammunition; instead, you have to calculate and evaluate every combat you step into.

-This might seem like an aversion to Doom’s chaotic fun aspect but in a weird sense, the limited supply of resources challenges you to be better at the game.
-Doom Eternal will always keep you on your toes and the best strategy to use in this game is speed.
-If you are fast enough and have a good idea of the map that you are in, taking down enemies is more like solving a puzzle.
+This might seem like an aversion to Doom’s chaotic fun aspect, but in a weird sense, the limited supply of resources challenges you to be better at the game.
+Doom Eternal will always keep you on your toes, and speed is the best strategy to use in this game.
+If you are fast enough and have a good idea of the map that you are on, taking down enemies is more like solving a puzzle.

 Doom Eternal Review